Samsung/Tizen-CSharp-Samples/Wearable/WeatherWatch/README.md

    <img src="./WeatherWatch_Snapshot-device-noGPS.png">
    </p>

-To see the exact values of the AQI & battery percentage, you can check it by touching the AQI or battery icon images.
+To see the exact values of the AQI & battery percentage, you can check them out by touching the AQI or battery icon images.

+(AQI and battery percentage texts are visible or invisible by touching icons.)

 <p align="left">
  <img src="./WeatherWatch_Snapshot-Emul-touched.png">
  <img src="./WeatherWatch_Snapshot-device-touched.png">